2025 Art Foundation Update

 detroit streets 70s

-In the 1970s a racist police vigilante program known as “STRESS” (Stop robberies and enjoy safe streets).
-Terrorized the African American community by killing indiscriminately; as they invaded homes or stopped workers on their ways to and from their shifts at the auto plants.
-If this sounds all too familiar in today's world of George Floyd’s murder and police brutality It should.
-Aleksandrs saw this when he made this image for us to help remember our past, what he described as history beseeching us to avoid reliving our past.
+In the 1970s, a racist police vigilante program known as “S.T.R.E.S.S.”
+(Stop Robberies and Enjoy Safe Streets), terrorized the African American community by killing indiscriminately.
+They invaded homes or stopped workers on their ways to and from their shifts at the auto plants.
+If this sounds all too familiar in today's world of George Floyd’s murder and police brutality, it should.
+Aleksandrs saw this when he made this image to help us remember our past, what he described as “history accuses”.
 This etching is of an actual event that took place in Detroit in 1972.
-An Afro-American father and his son were walking home from the movies.
-When the police stopped and began shooting at them, killing the 14-year-old son.
-The police later stated that they suspected them as being burglars, even though this occurred during the early afternoon and the suspects did not attempt to flee or resist in any way.
-Aleksandrs described these killings as “.. the ultimate in institutionalized racism in America”.
+An Afro-American father and his son were walking home from the movies, when the police stopped them and began shooting, killing the 14-year-old son.
+The police later stated that they suspected them of being burglars, even though this occurred during the early afternoon and the suspects did not attempt to flee or resist in any way.
+Aleksandrs described these killings as “... the ultimate in institutionalized racism in America.”

 country living

-An example, of Alexanders' later work in the USA, is the 1989 lithograph “Country Liven”.
-In this print, a farmer in the Midwestern United States has already killed a bank agent and prepares to end his own life.
-Suicides among American farmers were common during the 1980s., often associated with foreclosure as the banks repossessed property.
+An example of Alexanders' later work in the U.S., is the 1989 lithograph “Country Livin’”.
+In this print, a farmer in the midwestern United States has already killed a bank agent and prepares to end his own life.
+Suicides among American farmers were common during the 1980s, often associated with foreclosure as the banks repossessed property.
 Suicide among people losing their land is commonplace, even to this day.
 For example, there were 17,500 farmer suicides reported in India in 2002 to 2006.

 nuclear radiation art